DFiantWorks/openFPGALoaderWSL/README.md

 ## Usage

 ### Bind Cable Device (Once per cable)

+**Note**: If you already set up device policies during installation (see [Installation](#installation) section above), you can skip this step as cables will be automatically bound when connected.

 For the first time with every different programming cable, you must first bind (share) the cable in an *elevated* PowerShell console.
 When you run `openFPGALoaderWSL`, it will detect cables that are not shared and print an error like this: